BPM ownership is often unclear in organizations, but getting the right people to take charge often dictates BPM success.

 The BCS Chartered Institute of IT, which represents 70,000 IT professionals and academics emerged victorious this evening when its membership voted against motion’s of no confidence in the BCS leadership at an extraordinary general meeting today.

-Fujitsu is opening up server and storage consolidation services to mid market resellers that there previously aimed at large corporate and central Government customers.
-The Server Consolidation Assessment and Storage Consolidation Assessment services delivered by Fujitsu's professional consulting a
+Fujitsu is opening up server and storage consolidation services to mid-market resellers that there previously aimed at large corporate and central Government customers.

 5-minute interview: Computer Weekly spoke to BCS CEO David Clarke